stevekirks/ollama-openwebui/TEST_RESULTS.md

 # Test Results

+Note the results are focused on speed, not on the accuracy of the response.

 ## Testing requests to Ollama in a Azure Container App on the T4 (AUD$14/day) infrastructure

 ### Summary of Observations